aragon/osx/packages/contracts/docs/core/01-how-it-works/02-the-dao-framework/02-plugin-repository/04-plugin-setup.md

    Finally, the `PluginSetupProcessor` asks the DAO to revoke the `ROOT_PERMISSION_ID` permission from itself.

 :::info
-The two-step setup procedure in aragonOS is not limited to the setup of only one plugin — you can **setup multiple plugins at once** by first preparing them in a single proposal and then processing the entire setup sequence in one transaction.
+The two-step setup procedure in aragonOSx is not limited to the setup of only one plugin — you can **setup multiple plugins at once** by first preparing them in a single proposal and then processing the entire setup sequence in one transaction.
 This is powerful and allows you to **transform your entire DAO in one proposal**, for example, to install a new governance plugin (e.g., a gasless ZK-vote) and finance plugin (e.g., to stream loans to your members), while uninstalling your old ERC20 token vote in one go.
 :::

 In the next sections, you will learn about how plugins are curated on Aragon's repository.